 Eating a varied diet may reduce the risk of metabolic syndrome

-Metabolic syndrome is an umbrella term for a combination of health factors that increase the risk of conditions like stroke, diabetes, and heart disease.
+Metabolic syndrome is an umbrella term used to refer to a combination of health factors that increase the risk of conditions like stroke, diabetes, and heart disease.
 This includes high cholesterol, high blood sugar, and excess fat around the tummy.

 There’s evidence that adding more variety to your diet may reduce the risk of metabolic syndrome.